psecio/websecio/_posts/2012-09-10__Encrypted-Sessions-with-PHP.md

 If you've never done any kind of custom session handling in PHP before, this setup might look a little foreign to you.
 In most situations, the default session handling is "good enough" for what an application needs.
 There's not really anything sensitive happening there.
 Thankfully, though, when you need a little bit more out of your session handling than the defaults, PHP is there to lend a hand.
 The language allows for custom session handling classes that let you redefine the default methods for things like read, write or create with your own methods for dealing with the data.

-In the example above, you can see that there's definitions for functions like `read`, `write`, `close` and `gc` - all default session handling methods.
+In the example above, you can see that there are definitions for functions like `read`, `write`, `close` and `gc` - all default session handling methods.
 These are all connected to the current application's session handling method via that call to `session_set_save_handler` in the constructor of the class.
 This assigns the different methods of the class to the different actions of the process.
 PHP then knows to run the data read/write for session information through these methods.

 #### The Methods

 Let's start from the beginning and work our way out - the `open` method is one of the simplest in the class, thankfully.
 It doesn't really do much as opening a session doesn't have much to do with encrypting the contents of it.
 The actual file for the encrypted contents is created elsewhere, otherwise we'd put that part in there.
 PHP passes in a path to save the file to (auto-generated) and the new session ID if you want to do some custom handling there.

 The next step in the handling of the session is the `read` method.
 This is where some of the magic of the encryption comes in.
 As you can see, the `read` method takes the session ID and reads in the file data that's inside.
 This data is then passed off to the `decrypt` method for handling and checking.

 #### A bit about Rijndael (256)

 Let's stop for a second and describe the architecture of how we're using Rijndael 256 in our handling.
 This level of encrypton (let's just call it "R256" for brevity's sake) was inevented by two Bellgian cyrptographers, Joan Daemen & Vincent Rijmen, as a part of the [Advanced Encryption Standard (AES)](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) project.
 This project, the successor to the DES standard, is a U.S. Federal Government standard level of encryption and is used in some cases by the NSA.

 The block size in Rinjndael is 128 bits and the block size can be either 128, 192 or - what we're using - 256 bits (as used in AES).
 There's a lot of factors that go into the calculation of the algorithm and, if you're interested, you can check out [this page on Wikipedia](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for all the gory details.
 There are some known attack vectors on this encryption but the actions it performs operate on a low RAM, high speed level so it's pretty well suited to work in our session handler.